Planning a Greece itinerary? It sounds like the perfect Mediterranean escape to me!

 Greece has plenty to offer those with an interest in world cultures and history.
 Indeed, this gorgeous Mediterranean country is widely regarded as being the birthplace of civilisation.
 The cities and settlements here are among the oldest in the world.

 In Athens, travellers can walk in the footsteps of Socrates and Aristotle as they meander through the Ancient Agora, and past the sunbleached ruins of temples and shrines that are thousands of years old.

 Days One to Four: Athens

-Behind the gritty outer exterior, Athens boasts a plethora of quirky neighbourhoods, cute tavernas and quirky coffee shops.
+Behind the gritty outer exterior, Athens boasts a plethora of quirky neighbourhoods, cute tavernas, and quirky coffee shops.
 You just have to know where to look.

-Things to Do in Athens
+Things to do in Athens

-A Sampler of Island Life in Anafiotika
+Get a Sampler of Island Life in Anafiotika

 Anafiotika is one of the most charming spots in Athens.
 The best part?
 Very few people actually know about it.